kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 tags:
   - encoding
   - qr-code
+  - concise-encoding
 ---

 [QR codes](https://en.wikipedia.org/wiki/QR_code) have replaced bar codes in many places because they can store a lot more information, but this advantage is limited by the fact that they can only store textual data and have no inherent structure.
 In this post, I'll demonstrate how to overcome these limitations and give QR codes superpowers!

 ## QR Codes and Their Limitations

-QR codes were invented by the Japanese company Denso Wave in the mid-90s as a way to get higher information density into machine-readable optical labels.
+QR codes were invented by the Japanese company Denso Wave in the mid-90s as a way to get higher information density in machine-readable optical labels.
 They support a number of encoding methods including numeric digits, alphanumerics, kanji, and raw text.
 Although the QR format does have an encoding called "byte mode", each byte in this mode represents an ISO 8859-1 character, not binary data.
 So there's no way to directly encode binary data into a QR code.

 ...
 Or is there?
-With a little creative thinking and some algorithmic tweaks, it's possible to work around this limitation to encode binary data into a QR code.
+With a little creative thinking and some algorithmic tweaks, it is possible to work around this limitation to encode binary data into a QR code.

-To see how, let's take a look at the "byte mode" encoding format: **ISO 8859-1**.
+To see how, let's take a look at the text encoding used for "byte mode": **ISO 8859-1**.

 |    | x0   | x1 | x2 | x3 | x4 | x5 | x6 | x7 | x8 | x9 | xA | xB | xC | xD  | xE | xF|